With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Wisconsin

 Only Dane County permits ADU on a residential property.
-Moreover, tiny mobile homes are portable shelters if it’s not permanent.
+Moreover, tiny mobile homes are portable shelters if they are not permanent.

 -